 We didn’t take either of these loops this time, but I would try one of them if I hiked it again.
 From the split, it is .7 miles to the waterfall.

-This is the portion of the trail that has the uphill, so you will get a little bit of a sweat here.
+This is the portion of the trail that has the uphill, so you will get a little bit of a workout here.

 Eventually, when you crest the last small hill, you will be looking down on the waterfall.

-The trial continues down a few switchbacks and then drops you at the base of the waterfall.
+The trail continues down a few switchbacks and then drops you at the base of the waterfall.

-We went pretty late in the season so the water was not flowing too much but it was still beautiful to see.
+We went pretty late in the season, so the water was not flowing too strong, but it was still beautiful to see.